jeffcasavant/MaubotPerryfier/README.md

 ## Requirements

 Perryfier depends on OpenCV to figure out where to put the hat.
-Your Maubot instance must have access to the `cv2` (`python-opencv`) Python lib.
+Your Maubot instance must have access to the `python-opencv` Python lib.
+I have a custom built `maubot` docker container at `jeffcasavant/maubot-maubot` which you're welcome to use.
+It uses a [slightly modified version of the official Maubot Dockerfile.](https://github.com/jeffcasavant/public-containers/blob/master/maubot-maubot/Dockerfile)